Highlights for thalidomide

 This medicine is available only through a special program.
 Doctors, pharmacies, and patients must meet all of the conditions of the program.
 Your health care provider will help you get signed up with the program if you need this medicine.
 Through the program you will only receive up to a 28 day supply of the medicine at one time.
 You will need a new prescription for each refill.

 This medicine causes severe birth defects or death to an unborn child.
 This can happen after just ONE capsule.
 Both men and women must agree to take steps to prevent exposure of this medicine to an unborn child.
+Both men and women must use effective birth control with this medicine.
 Females with child-bearing potential will need to have 2 negative pregnancy tests before starting this medicine.
 Pregnancy testing must be done every 2 to 4 weeks as directed while taking this medicine.
 Use 2 reliable forms of birth control together while you are taking this medicine and for 1 month after you stop taking this medicine.
 If you think that you might be pregnant talk to your doctor right away.
+Do not breast-feed an infant while taking this medicine.

 Men must use a latex condom during sexual contact with a woman while taking this medicine and for 28 days after you stop taking this medicine.
 A latex condom is needed even if you have had a vasectomy.
 Contact your doctor right away if your partner becomes pregnant.
 Do not donate sperm while taking this medicine and for 28 days after you stop taking this medicine.